hanabi/hanabi.github.io/Reference.md

 ### The Out-of-Position Bluff (OOP) / The Reverse Bluff

 - Similar to a *Reverse Finesse*, it is possible to perform a *Reverse Bluff*.
-However, according to *Good Lie Principle*, you are only allowed to lie to the player who comes immediately after you, so this is illegal.
+However, according to *Lie Principle*, you are only allowed to lie to the player who comes immediately after you, so this is illegal.
   - Why this policy?
 It is not possible to play with both *Layered Finesses* and *Reverse Bluffs* at the same time. *Layered Finesses* are much better, so we choose to "turn on" *Layered Finesse* and "turn off" *Reverse Bluffs*.
 - However, players **can** rarely break the *Bluff Seat* rule if **one of the following is true**:
   1. The next player is at 0 clues (and won't blind-play anything / will blind-play an unrelated card).